wpengine/faustjs/examples/preview/README.md

 ## Example Project

 The framework expects a few environment variables.
-Create a file in the root of the example project `/.env.local`.
+Copy `.env.local.sample` to `.env.local` and fill out the variables accordingly.

 ```bash
 # Base URL for WordPress